 - Encourage camaraderie.
 Community is essential to make hard days bearable.
 Encourage your employees to take breaks, celebrate wins, and process with one another.
 Be a team, and value socializing to show the team that you support each other.

 - Create a culture of vulnerability and humility.
 Make sure your agents know they can come to you for help and to offer feedback.
 Managers can learn from their employees, so posture yourself to hear their thoughts, complaints, and ideas.

 - Improve your metrics.
 If you only measure efficiency and effectiveness, you miss out on key indicators about your agents’ experience and well-being.
 And your agents’ well-being impacts your CX.
-Use people-focused metrics, like the Agent Experience Score, to get a holistic view of your agents’ efficiency, effectiveness, and empowerment.
+Use other agent-focused metrics, like transfer rate and training investment per agent, to get a holistic view of your agents’ efficiency, effectiveness, and empowerment.
 Then, use the specific data points to see where you can improve as a coach and a manager to make work better for your agents.

-These small ways to start engaging your agents are just the beginning.
-Also take time to consider establishing engagement programs company-wide to see a real impact on employee loyalty and growth.
+These small ways to start engaging your employees are just the beginning.
+Take time to consider establishing engagement programs company-wide to see a real impact on employee loyalty and growth.